DevOpsHiveHQ/kustomize-plugin-merger/README.md

 [Use case full example](./examples/structure-long-manifests/README.md).

-## TODO
+## TO-DO

 - Support `ConfigMap` or `Secret` as an output.
 - Support `combine` merge strategy with an identifier key (similar to `x-kubernetes-patch-merge-key`).
+- Provide better docs for Merger options.

 ## Project status

-Please note that this project is still under development and could be breaking changes, but it will follow the SemVer convention.
+Please note that this project is still under development and could have breaking changes, but it will follow the SemVer convention.